Backlynk

 4. Natural Anchor Text Distribution

 The classic web 2.0 playbook involved exact-match anchor text ("best SEO link building tool," "affordable backlink service") embedded in every article.
-Semrush's analysis of sites that received manual actions in 2024 and 2025 identified exact-match anchor text on self-created content properties as one of the strongest predictive signals of penalty risk.
+Google's own anchor-text guidance is simpler: use descriptive, concise, relevant anchor text and avoid forcing keywords into links.

 The correct approach: branded anchors ("Backlynk covers this in detail"), naked URLs, and natural partial match phrases.
 Never force exact-match commercial keywords into web 2.0 content anchors.